Can eating one salad a day help you achieve your health goals?

-If you want to bring your salad to work, pack your salads ahead of time.
+If you want to bring your salad to work, pack it ahead of time.

-Protein is what transforms a salad from a sad side dish into a nutritional power meal.
+Protein transforms a salad from a sad side dish into a nutritional power meal.

-And while chicken has always been salad’s favorite partner in crime, there is a smorgasbord of other delicious proteins you can rock the afternoon with.
+While chicken has always been salad’s favorite partner in crime, there is a smorgasbord of other delicious proteins you can rock the afternoon with.

 MAKE IT DELICIOUS (EVEN WITHOUT A RECIPE)

 Follow this simple formula:

 Base (2 handfuls of greens) + Veggies (½ – 1 cup of raw or cooked vegetables) + Something Starchy (½ cup cooked rice, beans, roasted sweet potato, etc.) + Protein (palm-sized serving) + Something Fancy (crunchy nuts, seeds, dried fruit, cheese) + Dressing (¼ cup of your favorite).

 KEEP IT STOCKED

-Recipes and on-the-fly salad creations become way more doable and delicious when your pantry is already packed (and the PJ bottoms and slippers can stay on).
+Recipes and on-the-fly salad creations become more doable and delicious when your pantry is packed (and the PJ bottoms and slippers can stay on).

 MAKE IT FUN

-Or try a brunch salad with friends; something like a huevos rancheros salad with a side of mimosas.
+Try a brunch salad with friends; something like a huevos rancheros salad with a side of mimosas.

 FOLLOW A PROGRAM

-offers a free week of easy, filling salad recipes, including a shopping list and tips, through a program called the 7 Day Salad Reset.
+offers a free week of easy, filling salad recipes, including a shopping list and tips, through a program called the 7-Day Salad Reset.